SaaStr AI 2026 recap

 Ticket history, contacts, tags, and help center articles import in a single pass.
 Account relationships, custom fields, and agent assignments carry over.
 Most teams are live on Helply in under a week.

-Helply's helpdesk is free, so there is no cost overlap on the platform side while you ramp.
-Run Fin and Helply in parallel, compare resolution quality and the real per-resolution bill, and move the queue over once the numbers are in front of you.
+Helply bills per ticket, so the overlap costs only the tickets you route to it while you ramp.
+Run Fin and Helply in parallel, compare resolution quality and the real bills, and move the queue over once the numbers are in front of you.

 1. 1